mklement0/ttab/README.md

 Note:

 - The Homebrew version may lag behind the npm registry version if later versions relate solely to the Linux-only Gnome Terminal functionality.
-- To upgrade `ttab` to the latest version, run `brew upgrade ttab`.
 - To remove `ttab` later, run `brew rm ttab`.

 ## Installation from the npm registry